 1/ He has left the idea of one-dose-high-and-wait, behind!
 We’ve picked this up from Kent, I gather, because it’s known as “Kentian Prescribing”, but Kent didn’t read the 6th ed. of The Organon!
 Hahnemann was not satisfied with the weeks and months that this method was taking.
 He said a patient deserved to get better a lot faster.
 So he found out that if you gave a lower potency, you could give it daily or perhaps every other day, but it would have to be in water, with 8, 10 or 12 succussions before each dose, which would move the case along faster without risking ruining it with aggravations and provings.

-2/ He said that when your bottle gets empty, after about a week, go to the next higher potency.
+2/ He said that when your bottle gets nearly empty, after about a week, go to the next higher potency, which you can do by adding more water to the half-way mark and succussing 40 times.
+DO NOT ADD MORE PELLETS just because you’re adding more water!
+Why the half-way mark?
+Because you cannot succuss a full bottle!
 He’s saying that as you go forward, your remedy bottle should be getting stronger and stronger and the size of your dose should be getting larger and larger.

 3/ Stop dosing during an aggravation!